 Partnership Institution: Los Angeles Homeless Services Authority (LAHSA) and the USC Suzanne Dworak-Peck School of Social Work

-Data from the Greater Los Angeles Homeless Count is analyzed by the Schaeffer Center’s data core team who clean, categorize and divide the data to understand key components of the homeless population, including age, race, ethnicity, chronic mental and physical health problems, HIV status, veteran status and the length of time persons have experienced homelessness.
-The Schaeffer Center has been the data partner since 2017.
+Data from the Greater Los Angeles Homeless Count was analyzed by the Schaeffer Center’s data core team from 2017-2021.
+The team cleaned, categorized and divided the data to understand key components of the homeless population, including age, race, ethnicity, chronic mental and physical health problems, HIV status, veteran status and the length of time persons have experienced homelessness.
 The numbers, which are reported to the federal government, ultimately help determine funding for services.